Nuand/bladeRF/doc/development/test_checklist.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-## Basic Device Control ##
+## Basic Device Control: bladeRF ##

-These device control operations may be performed with the bladeRF-cli, or for simplicity, third party tools, as they should utilize the same underlying `libbladeRF` API calls.
+These device control operations may be performed with the `bladeRF-cli`, or for simplicity, third party tools, as they should utilize the same underlying `libbladeRF` API calls.